MartaPanasyuk/GetRandomPokemon/README.md

 The output of this assignment will be a small site containing a component that displays a random Pokémon.

-The data can be fetched from https://pokeapi.co using Rest, bonus points for using GraphQL.
+The data can be fetched from https://pokeapi.com

 You have freedom in your approach of styling.
 Same for the build tooling (Create React App, NextJS, Vite)